 The smell of an uncontrollable and unending flow of waste would obviously have some terrible social implications.
 For a woman or a girl with fistula, a lack of understanding of the condition has dire consequences.

 Her community will nearly always ostracize her.
 In many cases, her husband will leave her or send her back to her family, though some men stay.
 In the worst cases, even her family will abandon her, leaving her to fend for herself.
-The bright eyes and big smile that she once had are replaced by the pain and loneliness that only a leper can know.
+The bright eyes and big smile that she once had are replaced by horrific pain and loneliness.

 You can dramatically change a life today

 The oldest evidence of obstetric fistula can be found in the mummified remains of Queen Henhenit, the wife of Egypt’s ruler around 2050 BCE

 The first fistula hospital sat on the grounds of the modern day Waldorf Astoria.

 Women came from around the world to be cured of fistula at the New York Women’s Hospital, currently the site of the Waldorf Astoria Hotel in New York City.
 The hospital closed long ago because improved systems made fistula extremely rare in the USA.

 is still a problem in the world today

 The continued existence of Obstetric Fistula is among the world’s greatest injustices

 The women who suffer from fistula are predominantly young, poor and underprivileged, and usually face the compounded grief of losing their babies as well as rejection from their families and communities – sentencing them to a life of destitution.